IBM/audio_search_on_podcasts/README.md

   ![Global Variables](doc/source/images/global_variables.png)

 * Enter `Discovery API Key` and `Discovery URL` saved from earlier steps in placeholder in the flask server code as shown above.
+You can find these in line numbers 29 and 30.
 * Similarly, enter `Speech to Text API Key` and `Speech to Text URL` saved from earlier steps in placeholder in the flask server code as shown above.
+You can find these in line numbers 31 and 32.
 * Enter the desired name for your Discovery Environment, or use your existing environment name.
 Update the variable `envname`.
+You can find this in line number 34.
 * Enter the desired name for the Collection that will be created for this project.
 Update the variable `collection_name`.
+You can find this in line number 35.

 ### 4.2.
 Install requirement.txt